BillMark98/kth_el2805_winter/lab1/lab1_notes.md

 *  if exit, then always stay in that status
 * if eaten, always stay in that status, in particular could not move to a normal state by some actions

+* note the configuration of the matrix it is

+(next_state, current_state, action), in particular when fixing one action the resulting is a transition_matrix in the MC context, but transposed!

+if M = transition_prob(:,:, a)
+so M(i,j) = P(i | j)  = "prob reaching i starting at j"
+so given a probability state vector, the next step state distribution is M * v  not v^{t} * M

 # variables

 * rewards :  n_states * n_actions